 The non-profit Salvation Army of Prescott AZ works to provide social services, counseling, and support to qualified residents that are facing a crisis.
 Clients that are supported tend to be those facing a temporary stage of financial hardship and they just need a little, short term assistance.

-Mostly due to the challenging economy, the number of requests for help has increased.
-A number of so called middle-income families in Yavapai are requesting financial assistance for the first time ever.
+There is help for the low income as well as so called middle-income families in Yavapai County, as many are requesting financial assistance for the first time ever.
 It can be do to an unexpected job loss or medical emergency.
 Most of the services and financial aid, if available, is only paid out on a one-time basis.

 Funds are limited and eligibility for these services is not guaranteed.
 Families and individuals need to have proof and documentation, such as pay stubs, rental agreements, and birth certificates are required.
 Many of the people who are supported in Prescott Arizona are classified as working poor and also facing eviction.